haxsaw/actuator/Tutorial.md

 Making a dynamic namespace class in Python is trivial; by simply putting the class statement inside a function, each call to the function will generate a new class.
 By supplying parameters to the function, the content of the class can be altered.

-In this example, after setting some global Vars in the namespace with the with_variables() function, we next create the "foreman" component, and use host_ref to associate it with a server in the infra model.
-Next, we set up a dictionary whose keys will eventually become other attributes on the class, and whose values will become the associated Components for those attributes.
+In this example, after setting some global Vars in the namespace with the with_variables() function, we next create the "foreman" role, and use the host_ref keyword argument to associate it with a server in the infra model.
+Next, we set up a dictionary whose keys will eventually become other attributes on the namespace class, and whose values will become the associated Components for those attributes.
 In a for loop, we then simply create new instances of Component, associating each with a different worker in the MultipleServers infra model (host_ref=MultipleServers.workers[i]).
-We then use the function *with_components()* to take the content of the dict and attach all the created components to the namespace class.
+We then use the function *with_roles()* to take the content of the dict and attach all the created components to the namespace class.
 The class finishes by deleting the unneeded dict and lambda function.
 The factory function completes by returning an instance of the class that was just defined.

 Now we can use the factory function to create grids of different sizes simply by varying the input value to the factory function: